Mofsy/wc-webmoney/readme.txt

 So please contribute your language to the plugin to make it even more useful.
 For translating I recommend the awesome for validating the ["Poedit Editor"](http://www.poedit.net/).

 == Installation ==
-= English =
-1. Archive extract and upload "wc-webmoney" to /wp-content/plugins
+1. Archive extract and upload folder "wc-webmoney" to /wp-content/plugins
 2. Activation plugin
 3. Setting